 Amanda Mead– Vice Chair

-Amanda V. Mead (she/her/hers) is a queer writer and teacher in Spokane.
+Amanda V. Mead (she/her or they/them) is a queer writer and teacher in Spokane.
 She currently works at East Valley Middle School, where she teaches language arts, drama, and film studies to seventh- and eighth-graders.
 She has a bachelor's degree in English literature and teaching from Montana State University, and an MFA in creative writing from Eastern Washington University.
 She has served as a therapeutic aide for vulnerable teens, worked in sexual assault and domestic violence programs, organized and campaigned for gay rights, and most recently helped organize the Women's March on Spokane.
 Amanda and her wife are licensed foster parents, and they own their own business in the craft beer industry.
 When she isn't teaching or protesting, Amanda is writing.
 Her poetry has appeared in Calyx, Drunken Boat, and others, and most recently she was a contributor to Greetings from Janeland: Women Write More About Leaving Men for Women.
 She is currently working on a young adult novel.
 In her spare time, Amanda enjoys running, hiking, and watching Netflix.